hbireley/hbireley.github.io/essays/Coding_Standard_Reflection.md

 ---
 layout: essay
 type: essay
-title: "My Opinion on Coding Standards and how they're not necessary"
+title: "My Opinion on Coding Standards and How They're Not Necessary"
 # All dates must be YYYY-MM-DD format!
 date: 2024-02-08
 published: true